inBeat/inbeat-website/content/top-influencers/tiktok/nutrition/australia/_index.md

 ---
-title: Top 10 Nutrition TikTok Influencers In Australia In 2023
+title: Top 10 Nutrition TikTok Influencers In Australia In 2024
 description: >-
-  Find top nutrition TikTok influencers in Australia in 2023.
-Most popular hashtags: #nutrition #fyp #health #healthy.
+  Find top nutrition TikTok influencers in Australia in 2024.
+Most popular hashtags: #fyp #nutrition #healthy #health.
 platform: TikTok
-hits: 14
+hits: 13
-text_top: Discover the top-rated TikTok profiles on inBeat.
+text_top: Discover the top-rated TikTok accounts on inBeat.
-text_bottom: inBeat holds 14 TikTok influencers like this in Australia for you to work with.
+text_bottom: Our search engine aggregates 13 TikTok influencers like this in Australia for you to collaborate.
 profiles:
   - username: "jacquibaihn"
     fullname: >-